 I am an avid student of Traditional Chinese Acupuncture and Herbology, Mathematics, Physics, Philosophy (specifically as it relates to our current cultural degradation), and Political Economy.
 Click below for more details on my interests and current projects

-Here is my solution----To Hell with Fractional-Reserve Debt-Based Banking Constitutional Amendment
+Here is a proposal for a possible solution----To Hell with Fractional-Reserve Debt-Based Banking Constitutional Amendment

 (1) Rescind the Federal Reserve Act of 1913 and rename existing Federal Reserve notes and check book balances in all U.S. banking and credit-creating institutions on a 1-to-1 basis as U.S. Treasury dollars and U.S. Treasury-denominated bank balances.
 All currently existing financial contracts in the Federal Reserve Banking System, including United States Treasury Bonds, remain in effect.
-In order to maintain the quantity of currency in circulation during the transition period from debt-based currency to Treasury-issued currency, payments of principal and interest on any credit contracts not based on actual previous savings and which are in existence at the time of enactment of the amendment, are kept in a separate account at each financial institution possessing these contracts, and are distributed monthly to individual deposit holders at the banking institutions holding the contracts, proportionate to the minimum daily balance maintained in accounts in existence for the preceding month.
-Calculations of minimum daily balance in individual accounts will include any portion of account balances loaned to banks during the entire fiscal year.
+In order to maintain the quantity of currency in circulation during the transition period from debt-based currency to Treasury-issued currency, payments of principal and interest on any credit contracts not based on actual previous savings and which are in existence at the time of enactment of the amendment, are kept in a separate account at each financial institution possessing these contracts, and are distributed monthly to individual deposit holders at the banking institutions holding the contracts, proportionate to the minimum daily balance maintained in individual accounts in existence for the preceding month.
+Calculations of minimum daily balance in individual accounts will include any portion of account balances loaned to banks during that month.